 Chasing feelings with AI

 Ira Glass talks about the gap between taste and ability that haunts creative work.
 You know what good sounds like, but your skills disappoint you.
 For years, this meant choosing: either spend time mastering the craft, or live with the frustration of unrealized ideas.
-AI changes this equation.
-You can now translate a vague feeling into something functional in any creative domain where you know what you want but lack the tools to make it.
+I've been wondering if AI might change this equation.
+Maybe you can translate a vague feeling into something functional, at least in domains where you know what you want but lack the tools to make it.

 "All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it's just not that good [...]
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you. [...]
 Most people I know who do interesting, creative work went through years of this..."